nabhananwarr/TicTacToe/README.md

 * Describe any prerequisites, libraries, OS version, etc., needed before installing and running your program.

 The program should run on Windows, Mac, and Linux computers.
-It can be run in the terminal after starting scioer and using scioer shell.
+It can be run in the terminal after gradle build and run.
 Java must be installed in your computer.
 The program uses imports from java.util.
 Note: My java version is 1.8 so my gradle build file is set to 1.8.

 ### Executing program